Hair Loss

 Hair loss can be a frustrating and complicated issue to deal with.
-There are a variety of different types of hair loss.
-Causes of hair loss can range from stress, genetics, to underlying issues within the body.
-Treatments for hair loss are specific to the type of hair loss you are experiencing, and can range from a simple supplement regimen to oral medications.
-Blood work is sometimes performed in an attempt to target the underlying cause of hair loss.
+There are a variety of different types and the causes can range from stress and genetics to underlying issues within the body.
+Treatments are specific to the type of hair loss you are experiencing and can range from a simple supplement regimen to oral medications.
+To find the best treatment for you, contact our team here at McLean & Potomac Dermatology.

-Androgenetic alopecia is also know as male and female pattern baldness or hereditary hair loss.
+Androgenetic alopecia is also known as male and female pattern baldness or hereditary hair loss.
 Everyone loses hair.
 It is normal to lose about 50-100 hairs every day.
 However, if you see bald patches or lots of thinning, you may be experiencing alopecia.
 The most common type of alopecia is a medical condition called hereditary hair loss.
-About 80 million men and women in the United States have this type of hair loss.
+About 80 million men and women in the United States have this type.

-There are many reasons why people experience hair loss.
-However, if hair loss is gradual and becomes more noticeable with each passing year, it is likely hereditary hair loss.
+There are many reasons why people experience this condition.
+However, if it gradually becomes more noticeable each year, hereditary hair loss is likely.

 Symptoms

-When men have hereditary loss of hair, they often get a receding hairline.
+When men have hereditary hair loss, they often get a receding hairline.
 Many men see bald patches, especially on the top of the head.
 Women, on the other hand, tend to keep their hairline.
 They see noticeably thinning hair.
-The first sign of hair loss for many women is a widening part.
+The first sign for many women is a widening part.
 In rare cases, men see noticeably thinning hair.
 And in rare cases, women can see a receding hairline or bald patches.
 The reasons for this are unknown.

 Alopecia Areata

 Alopecia areata is an autoimmune disease.
 Autoimmune means that the body’s immune system attacks the body.
 Alopecia occurs when the immune system attacks the hair follicles (structures that contain the roots of the hair).
-A person’s genetic makeup, combined with other factors, triggers this form of hair loss.
+A person’s genetic makeup, combined with other factors, triggers this form.
 It can occur at any age; it often begins in childhood.
 Alopecia is not contagious.
 It is not due to nerves.
 This disease most often occurs in otherwise healthy people.

 Symptoms